Avril Doyle, Ireland, MEP: 1999-2009

 Biography

 Avril Doyle was born in Dublin, Ireland.
 She received a BSc in Biochemistry from University College Dublin.
-In 1974, aged 25, she was elected to Wexford County Council and to the Wexford Corporation and she was Mayor of Wexford town from 1975 to 1976.
+In 1974, aged 25, she was elected to Wexford County Council and to Wexford Corporation, and she was Mayor of Wexford town from 1975 to 1976.

 She was first elected a Teachta Dála (English: MP) for the Wexford constituency as a member of Fine Gael in 1982.
-Doyle was a Senator for the Agricultural Panel from 1989 to 1992 and 1997 to 2002.
-She served Minister of State for the Office of Public Works and Environmental Protection from 1986 to 1987 and as Minister of State at the Department of the Taoiseach from 1995 to 1997.
+Avril Doyle served as Minister of State at the Department of Finance with special responsibility for the Office of Public Works, and at the Department of the Environment with special responsibility for Environmental Protection from 1986 to 1987, and as Minister of State at the Department of the Taoiseach from 1995 to 1997.
+She was a Senator for the Agricultural Panel from 1989 to 1992 and from 1997 to 2002.

-Doyle was elected to the European Parliament in 1999.
-She served as a MEP from 1999 to 2004 and 2004 to 2009.
+Avril Doyle was elected to the European Parliament in 1999, and re-elected in 2004.
 She would spend 10 years as an MEP in the European People's Party's group as Leader of the Irish Delegation.
-In that time, she was a member of the Committee on the Environment, Public Health and Food Safety from 1999 to 2009; a member of the Agriculture and Food Committee from 1999 to 2004 and a member of the Committee on Industry, Research and Energy from 2004 to 2009.
+She was a member of the Committee on the Environment, Public Health and Food Safety (1999-2009), and a member of the Delegation for relations with South Africa (1999-2004).
+From 2007 to 2009, she was Vice-Chair of the Committee on Fisheries, and she was Vice-Chair of the Delegation for relations with the Gulf States, including Yemen throughout the 6th parliamentary term (2004-2009).
+She served as a substitute member on the Committee on Agriculture and Rural Development (1999-2004), and on the Committee on Industry, Research and Energy (2004-2009).
+From 2007 to 2009, she was also a member of the Temporary committee on climate change

-Doyle worked on the Veterinary Medicines Directive and Maximum Residue Levels (MRLS).
-She also worked on the Cross Border Directive (Health).
-She is a member of the Institute for International and European Affairs (IIEA), the Royal Dublin Society (RDS), an honorary associate member of the British Veterinary Association and a former President of the Equestrian Federation of Ireland.
+Avril Doyle was a member of the Institute of International and European Affairs (IIEA), the Royal Dublin Society (RDS), an honorary associate member of the British Veterinary Association and a former President of the Equestrian Federation of Ireland.
+She was a Special Advisor for Energy, Environment, Healthcare and Agriculture at FIPRA International.

 For more information on her time as an MEP, click here.

-Most of the files in the lead concern parliamentary work related to the topic of climate change, as Doyle was a member of the Environment Committee and the Temporary Committee on Climate Change in the 6th parliamentary term 2004-2009.
-Reference should be made to the documents of the meetings, thematic sessions and the visit to Washington in 2008 in the framework of the Temporary Commission on Climate Change.
-Similarly, the files highlight the work of the Member in drawing up the report 406/2008 on the greenhouse gas emission trading scheme, including meetings, meetings with interest groups, positions of the sectors concerned and the views of experts.
-Other less important files relate to the preparation of the 1999 European elections.
+Most of the documents relate to parliamentary work on the topic of climate change, as Avril Doyle was a member of the Environment Committee and of the Temporary committee on climate change during the 6th parliamentary term (2004-2009).
+In this context, particular mention should be made of the documents relating to the meetings, thematic events and the 2008 visit to Washington of the Temporary committee.
+Similarly, the MEP's activities as rapporteur of the review of the greenhouse gas emission allowance trading scheme (A6-0406/2008), including meetings, stakeholder consultations, positions of the sectors concerned and expert views, feature prominently in the archives of Avril Doyle.